-1. The Court may, at any stage of the proceedings, of its own motion or on a reasoned request by a party, order a party to take any step, answer any question or provide any clarification or evidence, within time periods to be specified.

-2. The Court may disregard any step, fact, evidence or argument which a party has not taken or submitted in accordance with a time limit set by the Court or these Rules.

-3. Subject to paragraph 4, on a reasoned request by a party, the Court may:

-(a) extend, even retrospectively, a time period referred to in these Rules or imposed by the Court; and

-(b) shorten any such time period.

-4. The Court shall not extend the time periods referred to in Rules 198.1, 213.1 and 224.1.
+- 1. The Court may, at any stage of the proceedings, of its own motion or on a reasoned request by a party, make a procedural order such as to order a party to take any step, answer any question or provide any clarification or evidence, within time periods to be specified. - 2.
+The Court may disregard any step, fact, evidence or argument which a party has not taken or submitted in accordance with a time limit set by the Court or these Rules. - 3.
+Subject to paragraph 4, on a reasoned request by a party, the Court may: - (a) extend, even retrospectively, a time period referred to in these Rules or imposed by the Court; and - (b) shorten any such time period. - 4.
+The Court shall not extend the time periods referred to in Rules 198.1, 213.1 and 224.1.